-Artist, painter, designer, creator and entrepreneur, she was born in Spain in 1976.
+Artist, designer, creator and entrepreneur, she was born in Madrid in 1976.
 Her first contact with painting was in her childhood at the age of seven, in private lessons on the recommendation of one of her teachers.
-In addition, her grandfather often took her to the Prado Museum and other museums in Madrid, which awakened in her a great interest in the art world.
+In addition, her grandfather often took her to the Prado Museum and other museums in Madrid, which awakened in her a great interest in the world of art since her childhood.

 In 1997 she traveled to Japan for the first time and the Japanese culture had a great impact on her.
 In 1998 she finished her studies in Advertising, Marketing and Art Direction and moved to Japan to live there, captivated by the contrast between the ancient and the modern, the ancestral with its temples, kimonos and nature, preserving the most sacred of its culture in contrast to the most luxurious and impressive buildings of its cities like Tokyo.

-During his first trip to Kyoto in 2000, his artistic vocation began to take shape.
+After her first visit to Kyoto in 2000, her artistic vocation began to take shape.

-His works bear a stamp, both personal and universal, with a clear influence of Japanese art and culture, combining Eastern and Western visual techniques of oil painting.
+Her work bears a stamp, both personal and universal, with a clear influence of Japanese art and culture, combining Eastern and Western oil painting visual techniques.

 In doing so, she has managed to develop an original and exclusive style, both in painting and in the use of traditional Japanese Urushi lacquer.
 She has created the “Kourinhaku-oil” technique and “Neo-naturalism”.

-Sonia G Caballero has developed a genuine pictorial language, bringing together elements in her works.
-Her compositions include bright colors combined with precious metals such as GOLD, SILVER, SILVER, COPPER… that reveal a strong influence of Japanese artists such as Ogata Korin, Hokusai, Zeshin and European artists such as Klimt, among others.
+Sonia G Caballero has developed a genuine pictorial language, bringing together diverse elements in her works.
+Her compositions include bright colors combined with precious metals such as GOLD, SILVER, SILVER, COPPER… which reveal a strong influence of Japanese artists such as Ogata Korin, Hokusai, Zeshin and European artists such as Klimt, among others.

-In his portraits he seeks perfection with the processing of photographic images.
-The most important characteristics are his high concentration of naturalism along with the care of details with 24K GOLD, PLATINUM and oil.
+In her portraits she seeks perfection with the processing of photographic images.
+The most important characteristics are her high concentration of naturalism along with the care of details with 24K GOLD, PLATINUM and oil.

-Since 2018, she has been working on coral sculptures with PLATINUM and DIAMONDS in combination with oil colors, promoting marine reforestation projects committed to the environment.
+Since 2018 she has been working on coral sculptures with PLATINUM, 24K GOLD and DIAMONDS in combination with oil colors, promoting marine reforestation projects committed to the environment.